nemaderinku/GraphMind/README.md

    pip install pandas plotly
    ```

-2. Execute the pipeline with a CSV file:
+2. Execute the pipeline with a CSV file and an interactive D3 chart will open in your browser:

    ```bash
    python main.py path/to/your/data.csv